THIS DATE IN HISTORY: Oct. 30

 2008: Tampa Bay Lightning rookie Steven Stamkos scores his first two NHL goals and has an assist in a 5-2 road win against the Buffalo Sabres.
 The goals come in his ninth NHL game.
 Stamkos, the No 1 pick in the 2008 NHL Draft, finishes his rookie season with 23 goals.

 2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning their game against the Winnipeg Jets.
 After the teams are tied 1-1 through overtime, New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.

 On the same night, Marian Hossa of the Chicago Blackhawks becomes the 80th player in NHL history to have 1,000 points in his career.
 He reaches the milestone with a goal at 13:50 of the third period during a 5-4 shootout victory against the Ottawa Senators, the team that originally selects him in the first round (No. 12) of the 1997 NHL Draft.
 It comes in his 1,100th NHL game.

-2017: Andrei Vasilevskiy matches the NHL record for wins by a goaltender in October.
+2017: Andrei Vasilevskiy matches the NHL record for wins by a goalie in October.
 He finishes the month 10-1-0 by making 18 saves in the Lightning's 8-5 victory against the Florida Panthers at BB&T Center.
 Vasilevskiy equals the mark set by Manny Legace of the Red Wings in October 2005 and equaled by Craig Anderson of the Colorado Avalanche four years later.
 It's also Vasilevskiy's ninth straight victory, a Lightning record.